Getting started with Maestro Clusters

 Before you start, please check you have the following:

-- A Cloud 66 Account — If you don’t already have one, sign up for a Cloud 66 account.
-You’ll get free unlimited access to all products for 4 weeks.
+• A Cloud 66 Account — If you don't already have one, sign up for a Cloud 66 account.
+Your first server is free, no credit card required.

-To get started with your cluster — firstly switch to the Clusters dashboard in main navigation bar at the top of the page.
+To get started with your cluster — firstly click on Clusters in main navigation bar at the top of the page.

 Then, click the green new cluster button.